Blackprint/Blackprint/README.md

 ---

 With remote control you can easily manage connection to the target environment (Node.js/PHP/etc) from the browser.
-Please always run your app inside of container (like Docker) if you allow someone to remote control your system.
+Please always run your app inside of isolated container (like Docker) if you allow someone to remote control your system.

 Example case where you may need remote control:
  - Creating Discord.js bot (because the library doesn't have support for browser)